DevExpress/devextreme-reactive/packages/dx-react-grid/docs/reference/table-group-row.md

 ------|------|------------
 row | [GroupRow](#grouprow) | The group row.
-column | [Column](grid.md#column) | The column for which the summary is calculated. onToggle | () => void | A function that is executed when the group row is being expanded or collapsed. children | ReactNode | A React node to be rendered within the cell.
+column | [Column](grid.md#column) | The column for which the summary is calculated. onToggle | () => void | A function that is executed when the group row is expanded or collapsed. children | ReactNode | A React node to be rendered within the cell.

 ### TableGroupRow.StubCellProps

-Describes properties passed to a component that renders a stub cell used to align summary items against their columns.
+Describes properties passed to a component that renders a stub cell used to align summary items in their columns.

 Extends [Table.CellProps](table.md#tablecellprops)

 Field | Type | Description
 ------|------|------------
-onToggle | () => void |  A function that is executed when a group row is being expanded or collapsed.
+onToggle | () => void |  A function that is executed when a group row is expanded or collapsed.

 ### GroupRow